Skip to contents

 Using Git and GitHub

-To work with GitHub in RStudio, you should not open an R script (i.e., a file with extension .R) but the R Project file (i.e., a file with extension .Rproj).
+To work with GitHub in RStudio, you should open the R Project file (i.e., a file with extension .Rproj), not the R script (i.e., a file with extension .R).
 Then the Git menu will be visible as a tab in the Environment pane.

-Pull to get changes from the remote repository (i.e., GitHub) incorporated in the local directory (i.e., your PC), and handle any conflicts to get the local directory up-to-date with the remote repository:
+Pull to get changes from GitHub incorporated in your PC, and handle any conflicts to get directory on your PC up-to-date with the repository on GitHub:

-• in the shell: to compare the content of two files, see the instructions in the section Comparing files below.
-Next, use git commit -m '<your commit message goes here>' <path>/<and>/<filename>.R git push https://github.com/<username>/<repositoryname> to commit changes.
+• or in the shell: compare the content of two files, see the instructions in the section Comparing files below.
+Next, use git commit -m '<your commit message>' <path>/<and>/<filename>.R git push https://github.com/<username>/<repository> to commit changes.

 If a Push leads to an error because of an invalid username or password, Push again, then you will be asked for a personal access token (PAT; see the section Using personal access tokens (PATs) above).
-After you have entered the PAT once, RStudio will remember this token for next times.
+After you have entered the PAT once, RStudio will remember it.

 Adding a new file

-If the working directory is not the folder where the to-be-added file is in, the working directory has to be set to that folder (e.g., using cd <path/to/folder>, in the shell or the path has to be added in front of the filename (dragging the file onto the shell will copy the path to the shell).
+Using the shell to add a new file is more involved: if the working directory of the shell (see the output of pwd) is not the folder where the to-be-added file is in, the working directory has to be changed to that folder (e.g., using cd <path/to/folder> in the shell), or the path has to be added in front of the filename (dragging the file onto the shell will copy the path to the shell).

 Comparing files